GodoyTiago/Fibonacci/README.md

 # Fibonacci
-Fibonacci, one hour and a half breaking my head  over the keyboard.
+Fibonacci and other series, one hour and a half breaking my head  over the keyboard.
 Enjoy it